Baby Sweating During Breastfeeding – Causes & Remedies

-Reasons Your Baby Sweats while Breastfeeding
+Reasons Your Baby Sweats While Breastfeeding

-Why Does Baby’s Head Sweat More?
+Why Does the Baby’s Head Sweat?

-- Only their heads have active sweat glands and the rest of the body does not have any.
-So, the head sweats more than the rest of the body when they are feeling hot, especially while feeding.
+- Only the baby’s head has active sweat glands while the rest of the body does not have any.
+So, the head sweats more than the rest of the body when the baby is feeling hot, especially while feeding.

 - Hyperthyroidism: Excessive sweating can also be caused by an overactive thyroid gland or hyperthyroidism.

-Tips to Minimize Baby Sweating during Breastfeeding
+Tips to Minimize Baby Sweating During Breastfeeding

-Now that you know the reasons behind this, maybe you could do something to make life more comfortable for your bundle of joy.
+Now that you know the reasons behind this, you can take measures to make life more comfortable for your bundle of joy.
 Here are some tips and tricks to do that:

-- If you are breastfeeding the baby in public, you should preferably use a cotton nursing cloak to let air circulate well.
+- If you are breastfeeding the baby in public, you should preferably use a cotton nursing cloak to let the air circulate well.

 - You and your baby should avoid polyester garments while feeding.

-When to Consult Your Doctor?
+When to Consult Your Doctor

-You should consult your paediatrician if you notice these symptoms
+You should consult your paediatrician if you notice these symptoms:

 - Bluish Skin: In some rare cases, the baby skin may develop a bluish shade.